 - \$40 non-refundable application fee - Official transcripts from all universities/colleges attended.
 Official electronic transcripts can be emailed to e-transcripts@ben.edu - Official copy of GRE or GMAT test scores or completed test waiver form - Two letters of reference from individuals familiar with the applicant's professional or academic work, excluding family or personal friends - A one- to two-page essay addressing educational and career goals - Current résumé listing chronological work history - Personal interview may be required prior to an admission decision - Students who have completed any foreign postsecondary education (college, university, etc.) are required to submit an official credit evaluation.
-Students may submit a detailed evaluation from Educational Perspectives at <a href="education-educ
+Students may submit a detailed evaluation from Educational Perspectives at edperspectives.org/benedictine, World Education Services (wes.org), or a course-by-course evaluation from Education Credential Evaluators (ECE) at ece.org.
+Official reports must be mailed directly to Benedictine from Educational Perspectives or ECE or submitted electronically directly to Benedictine from Educational Perspectives or ECE.
+Please contact the Enrollment Center for more information.